percona/k8spxc-docs/docs/users.md

   password: mypassword
 ```

 The Operator tracks password changes in the Secrtet object, and updates the user password in the database, when needed.
-If the `host` is changed for the user in Custom Resource (for example, from `host1` to `host2`), the user is not updated, but the Operator will create a new one (both `user@host1` and `user@host2` will co-exist).
+The following specifics should be taken into account:

+* when a user sets an invalid grant or sets an administrative (global) grant with some value set in `spec.user.dbs`, the Operator logs error and creates the user with the default grants (`GRANT USAGE`),
+* the Operator doesn't delete users if they are removed from Custom Resource, and this can bring a number of side effects.
+For example, when the host is updated in the `users.hosts` array (for example, `host1` changed to `host2`), a new user `user@host2` is created in addition to already existing `user@host1`.
+Moreover, if the password was updated in the secret for `user@host2`, and later the host in the Custom Resource was changed back to `host1`, the `user@host1` user will continue using the old password.

 ### Create users manually